zephray/VerilogBoy/doc/cpu.md

 Note: This is NOT the microarchitecture of the GameBoy CPU, but that of the VerilogBoy CPU.
 It is a non-pipelined multi-cycle CISC core with hardwired control logic.
 To optimize the resource usage, the first stage decoding is actually a 512 entries LUT.

-BCDEHL are in the register file, while A, F, PC, and SP are not.
+BCDEHLSP are in the register file, while A, F, and PC are not.

 One M-cycle is 4 T-cycle.